Information for Summer and Fall 2017

 Where to go for the Chemistry Placement Exam:

-This placement test is administered through our on-line course management system, Canvas, in person on the designated orientation dates or testing dates listed above only.
+This placement test is ONLY administered in-person through our on-line course management system, Canvas, on the designated orientation dates or testing dates listed above.
 Please contact Dr. Giancarlo for questions.

 LATIN PLACEMENT EXAM